Tofu: China

 Tofus such as firm East Asian and dòugān (Chinese dry tofu), with their lower moisture content, are cut into bite-sized cubes or triangles and deep fried until they develop a golden-brown, crispy surface (炸豆腐 in Chinese, zhádòufu, lit. "fried tofu").
 These may be eaten on their own or with a light sauce, or further cooked in liquids; they are also added to hot pot dishes or included as part of the vegetarian dish called luohan zhai.

-A spicy Sichuan preparation using firm East Asian tofu is mapo tofu (麻婆豆腐).
-It involves braised tofu in a beef, chili, and fermented bean paste sauce.
-A vegetarian version is known as mala tofu (麻辣豆腐).

-Dried tofu is usually not eaten raw but first stewed in a mixture of soy sauce and spices.
 Some types of dried tofu are pre-seasoned with special blends of spices, so that the tofu may either be called "five-spice tofu" (五香豆腐 wǔxiāng dòufu) or "soy sauce stewed tofu" (滷水豆腐 lǔshuǐ dòufu).
 Dried tofu is typically served thinly sliced with chopped green onions or with slices of meat for added flavor.

-Tofu bamboos are often used in lamb stew or in a dessert soup.
-Tofu skins are often used as wrappers in dim sum.
-Freeze-dried tofu and frozen tofu are rehydrated and enjoyed in savory soups.
-These products are often taken along on camping trips since a small bag of them can provide protein for many days.

 Pickled tofu is commonly used in small amounts together with its soaking liquid to flavor stir-fried or braised vegetable dishes (particularly leafy green vegetables such as water spinach).
 It is often eaten directly as a condiment with rice or congee.